Has the New Testament Been Changed?

 Of course, the vast majority of these manuscripts date from the 9th to 15th centuries, and although they are of great importance due to the diverse sources from which copies were made, it is the earlier manuscripts that are of the utmost interest.
 The earliest manuscript of the Bible known today is a fragment of the Gospel of John which dates to c.
 125 A.D. (approximately thirty years after the death of the apostle John).
 When this manuscript – P52 – was first dated, four Paleographers examined it, one set the date of its writing to c.
 90 A.D., the others were more conservative in placing the date at 125 with a 25 year variability, but it has come to be more generally accepted that 125A.D. should be considered the latest likely date of composition3.

 67 manuscripts are dated prior to the 4th century8.
-These contain portions of every New Testament book with the exception of 1st and 2nd Timothy and John’s third epistle9.+ Of these, ten to thirteen have been dated to the second century (if we include the year 200 A.D.), and contain as much as 43% of all New Testament verses in part or whole10.
+These contain portions of every New Testament book with the exception of 2nd Timothy and John’s third epistle9.+ Of these, ten to thirteen have been dated to the second century (if we include the year 200 A.D.), and contain as much as 43% of all New Testament verses in part or whole10.
 The first complete manuscript of the New Testament is found in the mid-4th century codex Sinaiticus, though it is largely preceded (sans Pastorals and revelation due to damage) by Codex Vaticanus, compiled c.
 300A.D..

 In addition to the Greek manuscripts, an additional 20,000 other-language versions of New Testament books are extant6.